oxyppgyn/oh-weasel-dist-model/README.md

 **THIS REPO IS FOR A CURRENTLY IN PROGRESS PROJECT AND IS NOT YET FINALIZED**

 # Ohio Weasel Distribution Models (2025)
 This repo covers the scripts and data used to model the distribution of long-tailed, short-tailed, and least weasels in the state of Ohio.
-Multiple versions of this project are included here such as preliminary modeling efforts presented at the Ohio University Student Expo ([PDF](https://github.com/oxyppgyn/oh-weasel-dist-model/blob/b1d665f112f0b6d399843dc565a8ef20387e6f89/OUStudentExpo/oh-weasel-dist-model_Poster_Expo.pdf)) and the American Society of Mammalogists Annual Meeting (upcoming).
+Multiple versions of this project are included here such as preliminary modeling efforts presented at the Ohio University Student Expo ([PDF](https://github.com/oxyppgyn/oh-weasel-dist-model/blob/b1d665f112f0b6d399843dc565a8ef20387e6f89/OUStudentExpo/oh-weasel-dist-model_Poster_Expo.pdf)) and the American Society of Mammalogists Annual Meeting ([PDF](https://github.com/oxyppgyn/oh-weasel-dist-model/blob/91d631e96cbdc7e52ed8156262d2f6d122afc1b7/ASM/oh-weasel-dist-model_Poster_ASM.pdf)).

 ## Data & Documentation
 Due to some data in this dataset provided by the Ohio Department of Natural Resources and Cleveland Metroparks not being public, only part of the original dataset used for these analyses has been added to this repo.
 The full dataset may be available upon request.
 Running this analysis with a partial dataset _will_ produce differing results.